Teli75/Unit-6/README.md

 npm install

 #Changes
-Changed font colors and background color in index.js
+Changed font colors and background color in index.js and added box shadow to my projects